 - Plan a fun weekend trip.
 Oklahoma lakes and their beaches will keep you cool while you make memories together.

 - Find something totally free on our list of the top free events happening in OKC.

 - Visit an area splash pad or pool.
 Many in the area will close after the holiday weekend.

 - See our 100 Days of Summer Fun guide

-Labor Day Weekend Fun at RIVERSPORT Adventures (800 Riversport Dr) features fun activities including RIVERSPORT Rodeo, whitewater rafting, RIVERSPORT Adventures, Floating Films and more.
-The film will be “Jaws.”
+Labor Day Weekend Fun at RIVERSPORT Adventures (800 Riversport Dr) features surfing, whitewater rafting, RIVERSPORT Adventures, yard games and more.
 Prices vary.
 11 a.m – 6 p.m.

 Family Skate Night at Skate Galaxy (5800 NW 36th St).
 Admission includes skate rental and the family package also includes pizza and drinks for up to five family members. $6; family package, $29.
 6 – 8 p.m.

 FREE Labor Day Celebration in Henryetta (Main Street, Henryetta) features a parade, games for all ages, concerts, a carnival, rodeo and an impressive fireworks display at dusk as well as a car, bike & tractor show.
 10 a.m. – 10 p.m.